MiniZinc/libminizinc/docs/en/efficient.rst

 .. code-block:: bash

-  $ minizinc --solver g12fd --all-solutions --statistics allinterval3.mzn -D "n=10;"
+  $ minizinc --solver gecode --all-solutions --statistics allinterval3.mzn -D "n=10;"

-which uses the search strategy of the inverse model, labelling the :mzn:`y` variables, finds all solutions in 1714 choice points and 0.5s.
+which uses the search strategy of the inverse model, labelling the :mzn:`y` variables, finds all solutions in 126031 nodes and 250ms.
-Note that running the same model with labelling on the :mzn:`x` variables requires 13142 choice points and 1.5s.
+Note that running the same model with labelling on the :mzn:`x` variables requires 35245 nodes and 100ms.

 Symmetry
 --------